gem5/website/_pages/documentation/general_docs/memory_system/replacement_policies.md

 ------------------------

-The Most Recently Used policy chooses replacement victims by their recency, however, as opposed to LRU, the newest the entry is, the more likely it is to be victimized.
+The Most Recently Used policy chooses replacement victims by their recency, however, as opposed to LRU, the newer the entry is, the more likely it is to be victimized.

 Least Frequently Used (LFU) {#least_frequently_used_lfu}